 Scattering Rather Than Gathering

 He doesn’t teach me how to BE a healing minister in my daily life in public, where I spend way more of my time than I do in church buildings.
 He doesn’t reproduce into me that “reproducing anointing”.
-He just teaches on how to BE healed, and in many ways the flock continue to be dependent on his anointing instead of operating in their own.
+He just teaches on how to BE healed, and in many ways, the flock continues to be dependent on his anointing instead of operating in their own.

 I don’t want to teach anyone to come to me with their sick ones.
 I want to teach and motivate them to lay hands on people themselves.

-Some pastors and teachers don’t do their sheep any favors towards making them grow, but teach and preach in a way of maintaining an audience so they’ll always have an outlet for their teachings and sermons.
-And maybe the job security of a steady pay check the tithes and offerings bring in, but who really knows?
+Some pastors and teachers don’t do their sheep any favors towards making them grow but teach and preach in a way of maintaining an audience so they’ll always have an outlet for their teachings and sermons.
+And maybe the job security of a steady paycheck the tithes and offerings bring in, but who really knows?
+I’m not judging motives, but merely saying it’s true in some cases.

 The Kingdom of God or the Enterprise of Man?